andreaferretti/paths-js/README.md

       .qcurveto(32, 27)
       .closepath();

-When one is satisfied with the path, the `print` method will give the textual representation of the path, that can be used inside an svg figure like
+When one is satisfied with the path, the `print` method will give the textual representation of the path, that can be used inside an SVG figure like

     <!-- inside a template -->
     <svg width=300 height=300>